 Delicious, yet simple recipe for Vegan Coffee Walnut Cake finalised with a vanilla chai frosting.

 - 2 tsp cinnamon

 - 1 tsp baking powder

-– 4 Tbsp coffee – either instant coffee in hot water, or cold brew
+- 4 Tbsp coffee – either instant coffee or a fresh one

 - 120 ml rapeseed oil